Torquay Lifeboat Station: History

-The RNLI had stationed a lifeboat at Brixham in 1866 but ten years later they opened a second station on Torbay.
-The boathouse was built at the Ladies Bathing Cove (Beacon Cove) on a site donated by Sir Lawrence Palk and the lifeboat arrived on 22 May 1876.
-Brixham was equipped with a motor lifeboat in 1922 which could cover a larger sea area in more extreme conditions.
-Changes in the shape of the beach at the Ladies Bathing Cove were also making it difficult to launch the lifeboat, so on 31 March 1923 the station was closed The boathouse was later used as a café but was demolished in 1975.
+Brixham Lifeboat Station was equipped with a motor-powered lifeboat in 1922, which could cover a larger sea area in more extreme conditions.
+Changes in the shape of the beach at the Ladies Bathing Cove were also making it difficult to launch the lifeboat, and on 31 March 1923, Torquay Lifeboat Station was closed.

+The boathouse was used as a café for many years, but was ultimately demolished in 1975.